timothyosm/EHG-Code-Challenge/README.md

 We’re also looking to see that your app doesn’t greatly impact the browser performance.

-You may write this program preferably in Reactjs & Nodejs for use on a web browser which displays its results on-screen.
-Feel free to submit in reply to james.overell@educationhorizons.com via zip file or link to github etc. If you could submit this as soon as convenient that would positively reflect on you in this application.

 Here are some frequently-asked questions:

 Are third-party open source libraries such as React, Angular, etc. allowed in my submission?